INTRO

 What International Teletherapy Laws Actually Mean in Practice

-- Is this considered clinical practice in our jurisdiction?
+- Is this considered clinical practice in this jurisdiction?

 - Do you need a local license to provide services remotely?